 NOTE: Platforms themselves are fairly heavy, and releasing the bracket may result in the platform falling down, and thereby striking the transom with excessive force.
 Please provide some kind of manual support to the platform at the time of releasing the bracket, and then slowly lower the platform into place for towing or storage.

-NOTE: The attitude adjustment plate and GEN2+ WSDs may also need to be lowered prior to lowering the swim platform.
+NOTE: The surf tabs may also need to be lowered prior to lowering the swim platform.

 Folding Down the Platform